DentyTxR/SCPSL-FAQ-Project/pages/02.user-faq/06.christmas-update/default.en.md

 # SCP:SL 11.1.1 | Christmas Update

 ### Happy holidays everyone!
 This FAQ section has been created for anyone interested in new stuff added to 11.1.1 (aka the Christmas update).
-### As of now the client update has not come out, But I was able to find some new items added to this version, They will be below.
+### While we wait for the client update to release for now you can see new items that I found, Don't worry this page will be updated when we get more info.

 ## **Items**